mkanyildiz/design-Patter-Python/patterns/factory/index.rst

-..
-Factory documentation master file, created by sphinx-quickstart on Mon Dec 22 13:29:03 2014.
+.. factory documentation master file, created by sphinx-quickstart on Mon Dec 22 15:52:30 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Factory's documentation!
+Welcome to factory's documentation!
 ===================================

 Contents: